tolitius/lasync/README.md

 (.submit pool #(+ 41 1))
 ```

-there is also a submit fn that wraps this call and returns a future:
+there is also a `submit` function that wraps this call and returns a future:

 ```clojure
 show=> (lasync/submit pool #(+ 41 1))
 #object[java.util.concurrent.FutureTask 0x6d1ce6d3 "java.util.concurrent.FutureTask@6d1ce6d3"]
 ```

+### Number of threads

 By default lasync will create `available cores * 2 + 42` number of threads: